Michael Costigan | Executive Producer | Under the Banner of Heaven

 Michael Costigan is a film and television producer based in Los Angeles.
 He is a partner at Aggregate Films, with a first look deal at Netflix.
 Aggregate is a production company founded by Jason Bateman and partner Michael Costigan which creates film, television, documentary and unscripted programming across all platforms.
-Aggregate most recently released the third season of acclaimed Netflix series Ozark, for which Bateman won the Emmy® for “Outstanding Directing for a Drama Series,” as well as The Outsider on HBO starring Ben Mendelson and Cynthia Errivo, based on the Stephen King book at HBO.
+Aggregate most recently released the fourth season of acclaimed Netflix series Ozark and previously produced the acclaimed series A Teacher at FX, starring Kate Mara and Nick Robinson, and The Outsider, based on the Stephen King book at HBO.
 Aggregate is in post-production on the new Netflix series Florida Man starring Edgar Ramirez.
 On the film side, Aggregate is next out with Your Place or Mine starring Reese Witherspoon and Ashton Kutcher for Netflix, Fall 2022.

 Costigan made the transition to producing movies with Brokeback Mountain in 2004.
 Directed by Ang Lee and adapted from the Annie Proulx short story by Larry McMurtry and Diana Ossana, the film was nominated for “Best Picture,” and won Academy Awards for “Best Director” and “Best Adapted Screenplay.”